Guide for witnesses

 Watch the meeting again

 After the meeting, and usually within a few hours, you’ll be able watch the meeting you were at on Scottish Parliament TV and also share clips on social media.

 Read the Official Report (OR)

-The Official Report, the written transcript of the meeting, is usually published within a few days.
+The Official Report is usually published within a few days.
 The OR publication schedule will tell you when.

-You don’t need to worry about requesting this if you’d like a copy as you’ll be automatically emailed a link.
+You’ll be emailed a link when it's available.
 You’ll have 20 days to suggest corrections to the report of what you said.